COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecification.md

 | Stimulus Source             | Stimulus                                     | Response                                                                                                | Response Measure                                                                             | Environment  | Artifact                                       |
 | --------------------------- | -------------------------------------------- | ------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- | ------------ | ---------------------------------------------- |
 | User interaction / Feedback | User attempts to navigate and use the system | - Design intuitive and accessible user interfaces.<br> - Provide clear instructions and help resources. | - Number of usability-related issues reported.<br> - Time taken for users to complete tasks. | Normal usage | User interface and user experience components. |

+# Architectural Constraints ⚠️

+## Monolithic Architecture Transition

+The system is initially designed using a monolithic architecture with plans to transition to a microservices architecture in the future to enhance scalability and maintainability.

+## Deployment Model

+- The system must not follow a serverless model and should not be cloud-native.
+- It must be able to run on one or more Linux virtual machines (VMs).

+## Library and Service Restrictions

+All libraries and services used within the system must be open source to ensure transparency, security, and cost-efficiency.

+## Database Requirement

+The system uses PostgreSQL as the primary database due to its robustness, scalability, and support for complex queries and transactions.

+## Compliance with POPIA

+The system must comply with the Protection of Personal Information Act (POPIA) in South Africa, necessitating secure handling of personal data and stringent access controls.

 [Back to Full Documentation](./../README.md)